Prof John Rees appointed BGS Chief Scientist for Multi-Hazards and Resilience09/01/2020 By BGS Press

 Natural hazardous processes have significant effects on economic growth, the built environment, lives and livelihoods.

-Professor Rees will oversee the delivery of fundamental scientific research to monitor, analyse and reduce the risk of geological hazards using multiple data sources and approaches.
+Prof Rees will oversee the delivery of fundamental scientific research to monitor, analyse and reduce the risk of geological hazards using multiple data sources and approaches.

 Based at the Lyell Centre in Edinburgh, but working across all BGS sites, the role takes leadership of around 100 academic and scientific staff.